moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/routable_tokens.md

 - The `<payload>` is `base64` encoded structured string that is line delimited.
 - Each line starts with a character indicating a type of value it describes.
 - The high entropy of a token is provided by required usage of `r:` param with a random string, so the token cannot be forged.
 - The `base64` encoding should not change a character set of a random string.
 Looking at existing character sets used for secret detection it is important to ensure that tokens follows the `<prefix>-[0-9a-zA-Z_-]*` format.
-It seems to be valid to use `Base64.urlsafe_encode64` to force the usage of the `[0-9a-zA-Z_-]` character set.
+It seems to be valid to use `Base64.urlsafe_encode64` without padding to force the usage of the `[0-9a-zA-Z_-]` character set.

 ### Pseudo code generation